Become a Chartered Horticulturist, the ultimate achievement as a horticultural professional.

 The Horticulturist journal

-Receive a copy of our quarterly journal free of charge, written specifically for our members to keep them informed of current events and articles of interest
+Receive a copy of our journal, issued 3 times a year currently, free of charge, written specifically for our members to keep them informed of current events and articles of interest

 I have a Master of Horticulture RHS and National Diploma in Horticulture, 10 years teaching experience in horticulture, and am frequent guest lecturer at international horticultural institutions as well as being part of several industry forums.
 I believe that adding CIH ort MCHort to my CV will be invaluable and an enormous achievement both personally and professionally.